alirezasdg1/Bike-Sharing/README.md

 ## Age and gender effects

-ANOVA and t-test analyses revealed that both age and gender had significant effects on the number of trips/day (p-value < 0.001).
+ANOVA analysis revealed that age had significant effects on the number of trips/day (p-value < 0.001).
+Young people ( 18< age <40 ) had the highest number of trips/day among all of the age groups (Fig. 7, left).
+Though, the number of trips/day for middle age group (40 < age <65) were significantly lower than the young group (Table 4, Fig. 7), bike usages of this group is still noticeable comparing to the elderly and individuals younger than 18 years old.
+In addition, t-test analysis indicated that males had significantly number of trips/day comparing to females (Fig. 7, right).

 Table 4. results of multiple comparison of means - Tukey HSD